rozariyomartin/L3m0nCTF2025-Writeups/Forensics/LayersOfTrust/Readme.md

 This indicates the challenge is **not solved by reading the email body alone**.
 Instead, the solver must inspect the **email container itself**.

-The correct first step is to analyze the `.eml` file as a MIME object.
+The investigation begins by treating the `.eml` file as a structured MIME container.

-## Step 1: Inspect Email Structure
+## Analysis Phase 2 — Email Container Inspection

 `file mysterious_mail.eml`